about

 }

-Analysis and Display Functions
+Analysis and Display Functions:

-This code block contains definitions of ten functions, four
+This code block contains definitions of ten functions, four of

-understand this Bits demo.
+stand this Bits demo.

-back later to pick up any missing details.
+to pick up any missing details.

-stand how these functions work.
+how these functions work.

 Template functions: